hippalectryon-0/sandboxie-docs/Content/FAQVirus.md

 ### Q. When the anti-virus moves a virus file out of the sandbox and into quarantine, does it bypass Sandboxie?

 A. No. The anti-virus itself is not operating under the supervision of Sandboxie, even if the virus alert seems to indicate otherwise.
 Operating outside the sandbox, the anti-virus can reach into the sandbox folder, pull the virus file, and move it into quarantine.
-The process is similar to Sandboxie [Quick Recovery](QuickRecovery.md), wherein [Sandboxie Control](SandboxieControl.md) reaches inside the sandbox to pull some file out of it.
+The process is similar to Sandboxie [Recovery](Recovery.md), wherein [Sandboxie Control](SandboxieControl.md) reaches inside the sandbox to pull some file out of it.

 ### Q. Will viruses remain in the sandbox after I close all programs in the sandbox?